-CDC and its partners are pursuing a High-Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy (NHAS), and maximize the effectiveness of current HIV prevention methods.
-Activities include:
+CDC and its partners are pursuing a high-impact prevention approach to maximize the effectiveness of current HIV prevention methods.

-- Support and technical assistance to health departments and community-based organizations to deliver effective prevention interventions for NHOPIs, such as The Banyan Tree Project.
+- CDC provides support and technical assistance to health departments and community-based organizations to deliver prevention programs for NHOPI, such as The Banyan Tree Project.

-- Dependent areas: American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, the Republic of Palau, and the US Virgin Islands.
+- Dependent areas include American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, the Republic of Palau, and the US Virgin Islands.

 No comments have been made.

 (Please note: Your name and comment will be public, and may even show up in